What Happened to NaNoWriMo

 But even before the closure, there was always a problem with the NaNoWriMo model.
 December 1st.

 The forums would slow down.
 Your writing buddies would vanish back into their regular lives.
-That novel you started with such energy?
-It would sit at 50,000 words, or maybe 35,000 if you didn't quite make it, and you'd have no idea how to keep going without the structure that carried you through November.
+That novel you started with such energy would sit at 50,000 words, or maybe 35,000 if you didn't quite make it, and you'd have no idea how to keep going without the structure that carried you through November.

 The pattern repeated every year.
 Writers would crush it in November, then completely fall off in December.
 By February, the draft would be abandoned.
 By next October, they would be gearing up to do it all over again, starting from scratch with a new idea.